 Pros and Cons of Medicaid Waivers

 Offering HCBS through Medicaid waivers is ideal for both care recipients and their families.
 As most elderly people prefer to age at home or in their communities, long-term care benefits through waivers help to prevent and / or delay the need for nursing home care.
 That said, it is common that services and support provided via HCBS waivers be complimented by unpaid care assistance from family members or other loved ones.
 Assistance through HCBS waivers takes some of the pressure off of family caregivers.
 It allows them to continue to work outside of the home, or simply give them a break from caregiving.
 It also gives them peace of mind knowing that their loved one is safe, supervised, and receiving needed care assistance.
 (Receiving care via Medicaid waivers is more cost efficient than is nursing home care for the state.
 Therefore, it is a win-win for care recipients, their families, and the state).

 Some Medicaid waivers allow for consumer direction, also called cash and counseling, or self-directed care.
 This means that care recipients are able to choose from whom they receive services.
 This often includes the ability to hire relatives.
 While not as common, some waivers even allow spouses to be paid as care providers.

-Different from a state’s Medicaid program, waiver programs are not entitlements.
+Different from a state’s regular Medicaid program, waiver programs are not entitlements.
 Instead, waivers have participant caps.
 Stated differently, meeting the wavier criteria for eligibility does not mean one will receive program benefits.
 Once all the enrollment slots are filled, waitlists form.
 The wait for services can be several months to several years.